Choroidal nevus

-Forms of Choroidal Nevi
+Forms of choroidal nevi

 There are different ways to describe a choroidal nevus with its specific characteristics, such as halo choroidal nevus, giant choroidal nevus, and choroidal nevus with drusen.
 It is important to note that these characteristics and forms of nevi can and may overlap and be present at the same time.

-Halo Choroidal Nevus
+Halo choroidal nevus

 Halo choroidal nevus is described as a yellow halo around the darkly pigmented brown centre, or in other terms, a pigmented centre with a hypo-pigmented periphery.
 Halo nevi contribute to 5% of all choroidal nevi.
 The pathogenesis of the halo nevus is not known, but the presence of a halo around the choroidal nevus was statistically proven to have a relatively lower risk of transforming into melanoma and thus is a predictive factor for stability.
 A few indicators of a halo nevus include an absence of subretinal fluid and orange pigment, thickness level less than 2 mm, as well as the tumor margin being remote from the optic disk.

-Giant Choroidal Nevus
+Giant choroidal nevus

 Giant choroidal nevus is described as one that has a basal diameter larger than 10mm.
 This variant contributes to 8% of all choroidal nevi.
 Due to its large basal diameter and thickness, it can be easily mistaken and diagnosed as choroidal melanoma.
 However, it does have the potential to grow into a melanoma.
 One study reported that over a period of 10 years, 18% of giant nevi grew into melanomas.
 Some of the most common features observed among these transformed giant nevi are nearness to the foveola and ultrasonographic acoustic hollowness, suggesting that these may be the reasons for the transformation into melanomas.
 Thus, patients with giant nevus require close monitoring.

-Choroidal Nevus with Drusen
+Choroidal nevus with drusen

 Choroidal nevus with drusen can be considered as a sign of chronicity since drusen take years to develop and appear.
 Drusen are composed of lipids and can actually be an indicator that a tumour is a benign nevus as opposed to a cancerous melanoma.
 In nevi imaged by OCT, about 41% are found to have drusen.